 However, much of the research that has a backed these conclusions measure a subjectively perceived loneliness and not the objective activeness in interpersonal relationships.

 We don't have an easy answer to the question of how to be socially healthy, though.
 It's one of those things that we start to think about only when there's something wrong in this area of life.
 It's a parameter a lot more difficult to measure as the norm (or the baseline) can range significantly throughout the vast spectrum of personalities.

 One of the elements of social health is adjustment, which largely means how much a person is adapted to the norms and roles inside of his or her community.

 This measurement quickly becomes very problematic, when we think of the people who are resisting or even actively fighting against the social norms and traditional roles in the name of collective progress, human rights, or personal happiness.

-Also, there are no universally recommended number of hours per week of high quality social interactions that would be suitable for every type of personality and temperament.
+Also, there is no universally recommended number of hours per week of high-quality social interactions that would be suitable for every type of personality and temperament.
 Introverts will obviously need a lot less time spent with others than extroverts.
-But here it's crucial to remember that the quality and mutual enjoyment is more important than the quantity of interactions.
+But here it's crucial to remember that quality and mutual enjoyment is more important than the quantity of interactions.

 The difference between loneliness and solitude